jevakallio/react-native-chat-tutorial/README.md

 1. `data={this.state.messages}` - FlatList expects an array of "data" to render, so we give it a list of messages we fetched earlier.
 2. `renderItem={this.renderItem}` - FlatList also needs a callback it can call for each item in the `data` array to render the corresponding row.
 Here we pass it a method `this.renderItem`.
+3. `inverted` - This prop will render the list in reverse order, so that latest messages are always anchored to the bottom of the list.

 The renderItem method isn't one of the special lifecycle methods - it's just a plain old method on the class.
 In fact, it doesn't even exist yet, so let's create it now.
 Place the renderItem method immediately *above* your component's `render` method: